 3. Tube Sheets

 Tube sheets are sturdy sheets that act as a barrier between the tube bundle and the shell.
-They are commonly constructed using steel and are fused to the shell to ensure a firm and leak-free closure.
-The tubes are inserted through holes in the tube sheets and are either expanded or welded in position.
+They commonly construct them using steel and fuse them to the shell to ensure a firm and leak-free closure.
+They insert the tubes through holes in the tube sheets and either expand or weld them in position.

 4. Baffles

-Baffles are plates or rods that are placed inside the shell to regulate the movement of fluid around the tube bundle.
-These can be either longitudinal or transverse in orientation and are intended to enhance the effectiveness of heat transfer.
+Plates or rods called baffles regulate the movement of fluid around the tube bundle when placed inside the shell.
+They either align longitudinally or transversely and enhance the effectiveness of heat transfer.

 5. Inlet and Outlet Nozzles

 The inlet and outlet nozzles serve as the entry and exit points for fluids in the heat exchanger.
-These connections are usually placed at opposite ends of the shell and are attached to the tubes and the shell using flanges or other types of fittings.
+Technicians usually place these connections at opposite ends of the shell and attach them to the tubes and the shell using flanges or other types of fittings.

 6. Expansion Joints

 Expansion joints are flexible connectors that accommodate the tube bundle’s thermal expansion and contraction.
-Usually situated at the inlet and outlet of the heat exchanger, these joints are constructed using metal bellows or other flexible materials.
+Usually located at the inlet and outlet of the heat exchanger, the engineers construct these joints using metal bellows or other flexible materials.

 7. Support Structures

-Support structures hold heat exchangers in position, ensuring a stable foundation.
-Support structures can be either temporary or permanent and may be made of steel or other materials.
+Support structures secure heat exchangers in place, providing a stable foundation.
+They can be temporary or permanent and made from steel or other materials.

 What Are Some Types of Shell and Tube Heat Exchangers?